 If you enjoy music, art, theatre, literature and crafts then Ireland is the place for you.
 The Irish are very talented and passionate artists.
 Ireland has a huge range of art galleries and museums to enjoy.

 Discover quality art and crafts by visiting the local markets and also Dublin’s Merrion Square Art Market where over 200 Artists display their works in the beautiful Georgian surroundings.

 Ireland also has a lively music scene and you won’t have to go far to find it.
-Bars, pubs, on the street, talented musicians are playing everywhere.
-During the warmer months, Ireland is known for its many and varied music festivals, many of which are family friendly.
+Bars, pubs, on the street, and talented musicians are playing everywhere.
+During the warmer months, Ireland is known for its many and varied music festivals, many of which are family-friendly.